WeRockStar/airflow-lab/README.md

 ## Introduction

-This lab is designed to help you get familiar with Apache Airflow.
+This lab is designed to help you get familiar with `Apache Airflow`.
 You will learn how to create a simple DAG, schedule it, and monitor its execution.

+**Note**: You can use `Astro CLI` to create a new Airflow project.
+For more information, see [Astro CLI](https://www.astronomer.io/docs/astro/cli/get-started-cli)

 ## Prerequisites